evolvingstuff/vdw2/content/posts/t1-diabetes-increased-by-27-percent-by-second-year-of-covid-meta-analysis.md

   * There are
 &lt;!-- {SQL(db=&gt;vitamind)}SELECT COUNT(*) FROM (SELECT catObjectId, COUNT(*) FROM `tiki_category_objects` WHERE categId = 142 OR categId = 155 GROUP BY catObjectId HAVING COUNT(*) &gt; 1) AS categs INNER JOIN tiki_objects ON tiki_objects.objectId = categs.catObjectId WHERE type = &quot;wiki page&quot;{SQL} --&gt;
- studies in both&lt;a href=&quot;/posts/virus-virus-and-vitamin-d-receptor&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Virus| Virus and Vitamin D Receptor&quot;&gt;Virus| Virus and Vitamin D Receptor&lt;/a&gt; categories
+ studies in both[Virus and Vitamin D Receptor](/categories/virus) categories

 * &lt;a href=&quot;/posts/type-1-diabetes-16-times-more-likely-if-a-vitamin-d-receptor-problem&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Type 1 diabetes 1.6 times more likely if a Vitamin D Receptor problem – Feb 2017&quot;&gt;Type 1 diabetes 1.6 times more likely if a Vitamin D Receptor problem – Feb 2017&lt;/a&gt;